How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 Shared Folder Permissions

-• You need to log out and login again, then open up your file manager and you shall have access to the shared folder just like a regular user.
+• You need to log out and log in again, then open up your file manager and you shall have access to the shared folder just like a regular user.

 FEATURED: The easier way to copy and move files in Linux (Beginner friendly).